“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” — Ralph Waldo Emerson

 You can absolutely recover from people-pleasing.
 But it won't happen overnight.

-See it as a gift in disguise – a chance to reconnect with the parts of yourself you have lost touch with.
+See it as a gift in disguise — a chance to reconnect with the parts of yourself you've lost touch with.

-You only need your approval.
+You only need your own approval.
 Everyone else's is just a bonus.